 These buttons aren't available for other creative types, but in this case we do provide suggestions on next steps.

-The URL is now coppied to your clipboard and ready to be pasted
+- Click Copy URL.
+The URL is now copied to your clipboard and ready to be pasted.

 This section recreates how the ad request you selected on the Troubleshoot page actually delivered.
 It includes: